 Diabetic Ketoacidosis: Symptoms, Causes and Treatments

-• Treatment for DKA usually involves intravenous fluids, insulin therapy, and electrolyte replacement.
-To prevent DKA, it's crucial to regularly monitor blood sugar levels, take prescribed insulin, maintain a healthy diet, and stay hydrated.
+• Treatment for DKA typically involves intravenous fluids, insulin therapy, and electrolyte replacement.

 • People with a higher risk of hyperglycemic blood sugar levels, such as those with insulin deficiency, newly diagnosed diabetes, or those who are pregnant, may benefit from at-home ketone tests.